 Personal Capital offers a great solution to our serial account problem by aggregating all of our accounts into one account I can access online whenever I’d like.
 After I signed up with them for free, I filled out information for our checking, savings, mortgage, investments and retirement accounts (FYI: if your particular institution is not listed within their website you can manually input the information).
 In a few days all of the fields had been populated, and it became quite clear to me the advantages of having an eagle eye view of our portfolio.
 At a glance we can see a synergy of accounts that allow us to compare them and determine which are prosperous and which are sinking the ship.

-Keeps a Running Tally on All the Fees We are Paying
+Portfolio Checkup Stat #2: Keep a Running Tally on ALL the Fees You're Paying

 I knew that we were paying low fees with our retirement accounts.
 But even so, I didn’t keep track of the fees across the portfolio, nor did I have an exact figure of what we are paying each year.
 One of the advantages with Personal Capital is that they tally up your fees from every account that you own and give you one number.
 It turns out that our current annual fees are $116.48.
 They even project the amount of money we will pay in fees over the next 20-year horizon.
 What great information!

-Here are some of the invaluable insights about our portfolio:
+Here are some of the invaluable insights about our investment portfolio:

 - We are heavily invested in US stocks with not much in emerging markets/growth markets (i.e. Brazil, China, and India)